SumantaBhattacharya/React-Basics/10TODO_ContextAPI_LocalStorage/README.md

 ## ***Some Important Points***

-- The toggleComplete function would typically take the id of the todo item as its parameter.
-This allows the function to identify which todo item's completed status needs to be toggled (i.e., switched between true and false).
+- ***The toggleComplete function would typically take the id of the todo item as its parameter.
+This allows the function to identify which todo item's completed status needs to be toggled (i.e., switched between true and false).***

--  Using default export allows you to import the module with any name in other files, providing flexibility.
+-  ***Using default export allows you to import the module with any name in other files, providing flexibility.***

 - This is useful when the file exports only one main thing, like a context in this case.
 It simplifies the import syntax and makes it clear that this is the primary export of the file.
   -However, if you use a named export (e.g., export const TodoContext_api), you must import it with the exact name:

 - Use default when the file has a single primary export, and use named when there are multiple exports.

+- ***Direct Access to localStorage:***
+   - ***You can directly access localStorage in the browser environment (e.g., in a React app running on the client side).
+This is because localStorage is part of the browser's window object, which is available in client-side rendering.***

+  - ***Server-Side Rendering (SSR):***
+    -  ***If you're using server-side rendering (e.g., with frameworks like Next.js), localStorage is not available during the server-side rendering phase because it runs in a Node.js environment, where the window object does not exist.***

+The values stored in localStorage are always stored as strings, regardless of the data type you save.
+This is because localStorage is designed to store key-value pairs where both the key and value are strings.

+When you save an object or array to localStorage, you need to convert it to a string using JSON.stringify().
+Similarly, when you retrieve the data, you need to parse it back into its original format (e.g., an object or array) using JSON.parse().

+Why is it stored as a string?
+localStorage is part of the Web Storage API, which only supports string data.
+This limitation ensures simplicity and compatibility across different browsers.

+Key Points:
+`JSON.stringify():` *Converts objects or arrays into a string format for storage.*
+`JSON.parse():` *Converts the string back into an object or array for use in your application.*
+**Default Behavior**: *If localStorage.getItem() returns null (e.g., if the key doesn't exist), you should handle it gracefully (e.g., by using a default value like an empty array).*

+Always call the custom hook with parentheses: